box/developer.box.com/content/guides/tooling/cli/quick-start/1-create-jwt-app.md

 choose its access and permissions.
 Again, keep in mind that because of the application’s authentication type, it will require Admin approval.

-At a minimum, you will need the following scopes:
+At a minimum, you will need the following [scopes][scopes]:

 * Read all files and folders stored in Box
 * Write all files and folders stored in Box

-You can choose either App Access Only or App + Enterprise Access.
+You can choose either App Access Only or App + Enterprise Access as the [application access][aa].

 <Message warning>
   If at any time you make configuration changes to this application, you will